With permission, Mr Deputy Speaker, I will make a statement on the death of Jamal Khashoggi.

 The Foreign Secretary referred in his statement to the judicial review of arms sales to Saudi Arabia.
 The review said that the CAEC conducted the independent scrutiny, but the Secretary of State for International Trade refused to attend CAEC hearings last year.
 Will he attend CAEC hearings this year?
 The Foreign Secretary himself has said that the Saudi investigation into this murder is not credible, so why do the Saudis investigate their own war crimes in Yemen?
 Will the Foreign Secretary now demand a UN investigation into this rogue state?
 Will he also acknowledge that security information from this state is rarely useful, as a senior civil servant said today on the radio, and that we should suspend co-operation in that area?

 It is for the Home Office to make its assessment of the usefulness of the counter-terrorism intelligence-sharing relationship that we have with Saudi Arabia.
 All I can tell the hon.
 Gentleman is that the information I have had is that it is important.
-With respect to his other comments, I was telling the House what I have been informed in my briefing notes by the Foreign Office, but I am happy to write to him to explain why I said what I said.
+With respect to his other comments, I was telling the House what I have been informed of in my briefing notes by the Foreign Office, but I am happy to write to him to explain why I said what I said.